sc6l6d3v/ratingbunny/README.md

 Even requests to the free endpoints should include an `Authorization: Bearer <token>` header so activity can be attributed to a user.
 Calls without a valid token are still served but the requester will be logged as `guest`.
+Autosuggest calls will not be logged.

 Search history entries are stored with a compound unique index on `userId` and `sig` so identical queries from different users don't clash.